Cantera/cantera/doc/sphinx/faq.rst

     - Check the `Issue Tracker
       <https://github.com/Cantera/cantera/issues>`_ to see if the issue
       has already been reported.
-    - Try to generate a complete, minimal example that demonstrates the observed bug.
+    - Try to generate a `minimal, complete, and verifiable example
+      <http://stackoverflow.com/help/mcve>`_ that demonstrates the observed bug.
     - Create a new issue on the tracker.
 Include as much information as possible about your system configuration (operating system, compiler versions, Python versions, installation method, etc.)